aspose-3d/Aspose-3D-Reference-Tutorials/3d/english/java/3d-objects-and-scenes/_index.md

 ## How to modify sphere radius java?
 Below you’ll find two focused tutorials that walk you through the exact steps.

-### Modify 3D Sphere Radius in Java with Aspose.3D
+### Modify 3D sphere radius in java with aspose.3D
 Embark on an exciting venture into the realm of 3D sphere manipulation using Aspose.3D.
 This tutorial guides you step by step, teaching you how to effortlessly modify the radius of a 3D sphere in Java.
 Whether you're a seasoned developer or a novice, this tutorial ensures a smooth learning experience.

 Are you ready to dive in?
-Click [here](./modify-sphere-radius/) to access the full tutorial and download the necessary resources.
-Enhance your proficiency in Java 3D programming by mastering the art of modifying 3D sphere radius with Aspose.3D.
+Access the **Modify Sphere Radius tutorial** (./modify-sphere-radius/) to download the necessary resources and follow the complete guide.

-### Apply XPath‑Like Queries to 3D Objects in Java
+### Apply xPath‑Like queries to 3D objects in java
 Unravel the power of XPath‑like queries in Java 3D programming with Aspose.3D.
 This tutorial provides comprehensive insights into applying sophisticated queries to manipulate 3D objects seamlessly.
 Elevate your 3D development skills as you explore the world of XPath‑like queries and enhance your ability to interact with 3D scenes effortlessly.

 Ready to take your Java 3D programming skills to the next level?
-Dive into the tutorial [here](./xpath-like-object-queries/) and empower yourself with the knowledge to apply XPath‑like queries effectively.
+Explore the **XPath‑Like Object Queries tutorial** (./xpath-like-object-queries/) and empower yourself with the knowledge to apply XPath‑like queries effectively.
 Aspose.3D ensures a user‑friendly and efficient learning experience, making complex 3D object manipulation accessible to all.

 ## Common Use Cases for modify sphere radius java
 - **Interactive simulations:** Adjust sphere size based on sensor data or user input.